-MPD members shall document in a report any assistance provided to medical personnel regarding the medical crisis, including actions taken by the members, the effects of those actions on the person receiving treatment, and the outcome of the situation.
-Any physical control applied by MPD members shall be reported in accordance with P&P 5-302 Use of Force Reporting.
+E. MPD employees members shall document in a report any assistance provided to medical personnel regarding the medical crisis, including actions taken by the employees members, the effects of those actions on the subjectperson receiving treatment, and the outcome of the situation.
+Any physical control applied by MPD personnel members should shall be reported in accordance with the P&P 5-306-5-302 Use of Force- Reporting and Post-Incident Requirements.